MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-permission-changes-trace.md

 ### Sample KQL code (user-defined permission set added)

-This KQL code can help you get started analyzing when a sser-defined permission set was added.
+This KQL code can help you get started analyzing when a user-defined permission set was added.

 ```kql
 // User-defined permission set added